Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Review of holomorphic twisted theory

 Integration on $M$ gives us a map

 In this paper we study the local properties of these theories, hence it suffices to work in a local coordinate.
-The cohomology of $(\mathcal{A}^{\sbullet,k} ,\hat{d})$ in a local coordinate consist of those function $\mathrm{Hol}(D)$ which are independent of $t$ and holomorphic in $z$.
+The cohomology of $(\mathcal{A}^{\sbullet,k} ,\hat{d})$ in a local coordinate consists of those functions $\mathrm{Hol}(D)$ which are independent of $t$ and holomorphic in $z$.